Gwiblonii/Crowdfunding/README.md

 ## 💡 Key Features

-- ✅ Fund campaigns with ETH
+-  Fund campaigns with ETH
-- ✅ Convert ETH to USD using Chainlink oracles
+-  Convert ETH to USD using Chainlink oracles
-- ✅ Campaign deadline enforced
+-  Campaign deadline enforced
-- ✅ Manual refund requests if the funding goal is not reached
+-  Manual refund requests if the funding goal is not reached
-- ✅ Owner withdrawal if goal is met
+-  Owner withdrawal if goal is met
-- ✅ Contract verification on Etherscan
+-  Contract verification on Etherscan

+ ## 🧪 Included Tests
+-  Funding test
+-  Successful refund if goal is not met
+-  Refund denied if user has not contributed

+Tests are located in `tests/test_crowdfunding.py`

+## 🔐 Security
+Require statement checks for:
+- Goal met before allowing withdrawal
+- Campaign ended before allowing refund
+- Owner verification before permitting withdrawals
+- Use of local mocks for unit testing without internet connection

+## ✅ Project Status
+- 🟢 Completed and fully functional
+- ✔️ Deployed and tested on local network and Sepolia

 📄 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and share.